snowplow/scala-forex/README.md

 ## Introduction

-Open Exchange Rates Scala Client is a high-performance Scala library for performing currency conversions using the [Open Exchange Rates API] [ore-api].
+Open Exchange Rates Scala Client is a high-performance Scala library for performing currency conversions using the [Open Exchange Rates API] [oer-api].

 It includes a configurable LRU (Least Recently Used) cache to minimize calls to the Open Exchange Rates API; this makes the library usable in high-volume environments such as Hadoop and Storm.

-This ORE Scala Client for foreign exchange is built on top of the [Open Exchange Rates Java Client] [ore-java], [Joda-Money] [joda-money] and [Joda-Time] [joda-time].
+This OER Scala Client for foreign exchange is built on top of the [Open Exchange Rates Java Client] [oer-java], [Joda-Money] [joda-money] and [Joda-Time] [joda-time].

 ## Installation